NCGAS/Metagenomic-analysis-workshop/Metagenomic_Analysis/README.md

         make sure to CHNAGE MY EMAIL ADDRESS TO YOURS HERE,\
         `for f in */*.sh; do sed -i 's/YOUREMAILHERE/email@iu.edu/g' $f; done`\
         `for f in */*.sh; do p=``pwd``; sed -i "s|PWDHERE|$p|g" $f ; done `

+**TAXA ASSIGNMENT OF THE READS**
+2. Once the scripts are setup, in the taxa directory there are three scripts that run three different taxa tools on the raw reads.
+Run the three tools to generate the taxa profiles.
+        `cd taxa/` \

+For example, before running each of the scripts, first take a look at the script to make sure the email and filepaths are set correctly.

+        less kraken.sh
+        qsub kraken.sh

+OUTPUT - Files ending with the "kraken_readname.out" and "kraken_readname.report"
+Do the same for the other two taxa tools in this directory.

 **LETS START WITH THE READS** \
-2. Add you reads as files to the reads directory.
+3. Add you reads as files to the reads directory.
 In the reads directory, run the command \
         `cat *1.fastq >left.fq`\
         `cat *2.fastq >right.fq`\
 This command joins all the left reads(ending with 1.fastq) toegther to left.fq and all the right reads (ending with 2.fastq).

-3. Before we start with the analysis, lets first see who is there in the data.
-Before you start, take a look at the job script and make sure the email and path is set correctly before you submit the job.
-To take a look at the jobs script you can use the command

-In the directory taxa/

-        less kraken.sh To run the job, run the command

-        qsub kraken.sh

-OUTPUT - Files ending with the "kraken_readname.out" and "kraken_readname.report"
-Do the same for the other two taxa tools in this directory.

 **ASSEMBLY AND ASSEMBLY REPORTS**
 4. Go to to assembly directory to start assembling the reads Before you start, take a look